malero/vsn/README.md

 | `vsn-each="items as item, index"` | Repeats a `<template>` for an array. |
 | `vsn-get="/url"` | Fetches a response and optionally swaps it into the page. |

-For form controls, `vsn-bind` is two-way.
-For display elements it can seed state from existing text during normal mounting or hydration.
+For form controls, an unqualified `vsn-bind` is two-way.
+On display elements, the unqualified form can seed state from existing text during normal mounting or hydration.
 Prefer `:from`, `:to`, and `:=` when the direction should be obvious to a reader.

 Event flags can be added after `!`: